 Video calls and messaging

-Most people know about Skype already.
-It works via WiFi or 3G on your smartphone, tablet or computer, and you can call anyone else’s smart phone, tablet, computer, home phone or mobile.
-Skype to Skype calling is free or you can buy credit and use it to make low cost calls to landlines or mobiles that aren’t on Skype.
+Skype works via your smartphone, tablet or computer.
+You can call anyone else’s smart phone, tablet, computer, home phone or mobile for video or audio calls.
+Skype to Skype calling is free (where you both have the app on your device) or you can buy credit and use it to make low cost calls to landlines or mobiles that aren’t on Skype.
 It’s really flexible and easy to use – even my non-techy parents found it easy once we set it up for them.
+Check out Skype here

-A free app for making calls, sending texts and pictures over WiFi or 3G.
+A free app for making calls, sending texts and pictures over WiFi or using your data.
 To make the free calls, both parties must have the app, and like with Skype there’s also the option to use the app to contact someone on a landline or mobile at a low rate using ViberOut.
 There’s no need to register – all you need is your friend’s phone number to get started and to have downloaded and activated the app.
+Check out Viber here

-Offering voice, text, video and photo sharing via WiFi.
+Voxer offers free voice, text, video and photo sharing via WiFi or data for all devices.
 Your contacts can either listen to your message as you’re saying it live or listen later and respond when it’s convenient.
 You can also speak to large groups at a time.
+Check out Voxer here

-OK, this is usually an app for remote working teams to communicate (I’ve used it for that and it’s awesome), but it still has all the functionality to keep families connected on opposite sides of the world.
+This is usually an app for remote working teams to communicate (I’ve used it for that and it’s awesome), but it still has all the functionality to keep families connected on opposite sides of the world.
 Create subject streams so you can see the history of a discussion, send URLs and images and you can private message through it too.
 The basic version is free which should be all you need.
+Check out Slack here

-I only discovered this after doing research for this post, and now I’m hooked.
-It’s like a personal record of your child’s life – you can store images, videos, art work and voice messages on here and share them with family who can then respond.
-The free version allows you to add up to five different uploads per month, with unlimited kids.
+Keepy is like a personal record of your child’s life – you can store images, videos, art work and voice messages on here and share them with family who can then respond.
+The pricing depends on where you’re based and whether you’re on Android or iPhone.
 You can take a picture of your child’s artwork, enhance it so that you have a clear image and then your child can explain what the picture is in a message that is stored with the picture.
 Family and friends can become ‘fans’ so they can follow your kids’ uploads – then they can respond and leave messages.
-Your content is organised per year so you can look back on your child’s life to see what they created when they were two, three, four etc. I love it!
+Your content is organised per year so you can look back on your child’s life to see what they created when they were two, three, four etc. Check out Keepy here

 Sending cards by post

-When we first moved over to Australia, I used Moonpig a few times to send cards and gifts to the UK because they were the main brand I’d heard of.
-I’ve also received Moonpig cards from UK family members wanting an easy way to send cards over here too.
+I use Moonpig a lot to send cards to family and friends in the UK.
 You can upload images and personalise your messages – the site is straight forward to use and has a great selection of gifts too.
+Check out Moonpig here

 Send a personalised postcard or greeting card internationally in a matter of seconds and show someone you’re thinking about them.
-Upload an image, add your message and address and voila – easy peasy, your card is printed and sent for as little as $2.99, with postage included.
+Upload an image, add your message and address and voila – easy peasy.
+You buy credit packs and redeem these to buy your cards.
+Check out Touchnote here

 Send personalised cards using designs that have been uploaded by creators around the world, or upload your own designs and earn when anyone else goes on to buy your design.
-Cards are priced at £2.99 with postage costs to a UK address is 64p, and to an Australian address £1.30.
+Check out Thortful here

 Share this link with your friends and family so they have no excuse not to keep in touch with you too.